 How much CBD is sufficient for post-workout recovery?

 Remember that some ingredients may react with CBD to produce a synergistic effect.
 For example, consuming whole plant extract that contains an abundance of terpenes, flavonoids and other types of cannabinoids may amplify the effects of CBD.
-Moreover, high doses of CBD may act as a stimulant.
-In smaller doses, CBD exerts soothing and calming effects.

 Nonetheless, there is no one-size-fits-all approach when it comes to taking CBD for post-workout recovery.
 The best advice a first-time consumer can receive will be to start with low doses and gradually build them up, if necessary.